Shettyag/Registration/README.md

                               ZipCode TEXT
                            )

-#  To run this code
+#  To run registration.py code

 1. Install the sqlite3 module if it is not already installed. we can install it using: pip install pysqlite3